AdobeDocs/experience-platform.en/help/rtcdp/destinations/google-ads-destination.md

 >
 >Whitelisting is mandatory before setting up your first Google Ads destination in Adobe Real-time CDP.
 Please ensure the whitelisting process described below has been completed by Google before creating a destination.

-Before creating the Google Ad Manager destination in Adobe Real-time CDP, you must contact Google asking for Adobe to be whitelisted as a data provider and your account to be whitelisted.
+Before creating the Google Ads destination in Adobe Real-time CDP, you must contact Google asking for Adobe to be whitelisted as a data provider and your account to be whitelisted.
 Contact Google and provide the following information:

 * **Account ID** : this is Adobe's account ID with Google.
 Contact Adobe Customer Care or your Adobe representative to obtain this ID.
 * **Customer ID** : this is Adobe's customer account ID with Google.
 Contact Adobe Customer Care or your Adobe representative to obtain this ID.